offthedial/site/src/pages/posts/weakest-link-tips.md

 - [The Weakest Link](#the-weakest-link)

 ### Teams:
-#### Focusing on being the best at coaching, not the best at playing.
+#### Focusing on being the most effective coach, not the most skilled team.
 Remember, you don't need to be the most skilled team to win this tournament!

-We balance teams such that coaching your Weakest Link will have the highest impact on your team's performance.

-So try to focus as much of your attention on coaching your weakest link as possible.
+We balance teams in a way where coaching your Weakest Link will have the highest impact on your team's performance, So try to focus as much of your attention on coaching your weakest link as possible.

 #### Be encouraging
-Your Weakest Link is likely not to be as skilled as your team, so remember to keep that in mind when giving advice.
+Your Weakest Link is likely not to be as skilled as your team, that's kind of the point.
+Keep that in mind when giving advice.

-Be patient and understanding!
+Be patient and understanding, point out the positives, encourage improvement!
 Insults and toxicity won't help them improve.

 #### Don't micro-manage
-It can be tempting to tell your Weakest Link what to do every step of the way.
-However, this will lead to the Weakest Link feeling restrained, hesitant to think on their own.
-This sabotages their confidence and flexibility.

-Furthermore, they don't understand the reason behind the orders, which doesn't help them learn.
+It can be tempting to tell your Weakest Link exactly what to do, every step of the way.
+However, this will lead to them feeling restrained, unable to think on their own, which hinders their confidence and flexibility as a player (kind of important things!).
+Furthermore, they won't understand the reasoning, which doesn't help them learn.

+So try giving them the freedom to make their own decisions, and respond afterwards with critique.
+Rather than state exactly how you would like them to act.

 #### The official guide to coaching.
 Dr. Prodigy and FLC created a wonderful, comprehensive [guide](https://docs.google.com/document/d/1pmdHhGNj6SXZA9W3BUAgntI3urgiJDql35p-d7Qsdaw) on coaching.